Zeph1rr/CrowDecrypt/APIDoc.md

 1. /api/users/:id

-This route needs authorization header like
+This route requires authorization header like

     Bearer *JWT*

-You should be admin for take response
+You should be an admin to take a response

 Response:

     status: 200
     body: deleted(0/1) (1 if user succsessfully deleted)

-This route delete user from database
+This route deletes user from the database

 <hr>